Sample Week of Programs

 SATURDAY/SUNDAY -- Campus Cares Days

-Another way to get the campus active and involved in a positive way is to host day-long volunteer and service events in which members of the campus give back to the larger community through cleaning up the town, painting elderly people's homes, volunteering at the local humane society, or organizing the shelves of a local food bank.
-Various project sites in the community would be pre-identified, and groups of volunteers would be assigned to task sites.
-For an even greater anti-violence effect, these project sites could be specifically chosen with an anti-violence theme in mind: sprucing up a battered women's shelter or creating an anti-violence mural to be on display in the community.
+Another way to get the school active and involved in a positive way is to make available coordinated volunteer and service events in which members of the school give back to the larger community.
+Various project sites in the community would be pre-identified, and groups of volunteers would sign up for the various sites.
+For an even greater anti-violence effect, these project sites could be specifically chosen with an anti-violence theme in mind.